dssg/census-communities-usa/README.md

 Each datapoint represents a census block.

-We would like to build an API that allows you to
+We would like to build an API that allows you to query the census data without having to download entire CSVs.